-Avoid back to school germs with 5 best practice tips from a doctor.
+Avoid school germs with 5 best practice tips from a doctor.

-While many parents may look forward to their kids returning to school and getting back into a routine, many kids pick up more than just new friends when they return to the school yard.
+While many parents may look forward to their kids returning to school and getting back into a routine, many kids pick up more than just new friends from the school yard.

 Tip to Avoid Back to School Germs #1: Pack Good Nutrition